 --timeout=seconds Initial tuning timeout for each dataset in seconds.
-After running the intitial tuning futhark-bench
+After running the initial tuning run on each dataset, the timeout is based on the run time of that initial tuning.

 Defaults to 60.

 A negative timeout means to wait indefinitely.